IABTechLab/uid2-web-integrations/examples/google-esp-integration/with_sdk_v3/README.md

 ## Build and Run the Example Application

-The easiest way to try the example is to use the following docker build command:
+The easiest way to try the example is to use the following docker build command from root directory:

 ```
 docker build . -t uid2-publisher-standard -f .\examples\google-esp-integration\with_sdk_v3\Dockerfile